Back to top

 Numerator including inclusion/exclusion

-How many days did it take from when you first tried to see your [fill fd_type] to when you actually saw them or someone else in their office?
+How many days did it take from when you first tried to make an appointment with your [fill fd_type] to when you actually had an appointment with them or someone else in their office?

 - 2 to 19 (enter number of days)